jackyhuynh/blog-template/README.md

 # TEMPLATE for Blog

 ## Introduction
-- This is simply a blog template that build with Flask and Jinja.
+- This is simply a blog template that build with Flask, RESTful and Jinja.
 - User can download the template and post anything that they want.

 ## Technology